baylorpaul/webauthn4j-micronaut/README.md

 }
 ```

-#### Add API methods to your app, as demonstrated in the provided sample app's PasskeyController.java and UserController.java
+Then add API methods to your app, as demonstrated in the provided sample app's PasskeyController.java and UserController.java

+## Serialization Exceptions
+If you encounter a serialization exception for any WebAuthn4J classes such as the following, please submit an issue or pull request.
+While it is possible to resolve it in your own project, it would be best for the community to solve it in this library by adding the appropriate `@SerdeImport`s to `WebAuthn4jSerdeConfig.java`.
+Unit tests are also welcome!

+	IntrospectionException: No serializable introspection present for type XXX xxx.
+Consider adding Serdeable.
+Serializable annotate to type XXX xxx.
+Alternatively if you are not in control of the project's source code, you can use @SerdeImport(XXX.class) to enable serialization of this type.

 ## Developer Setup for the Sample Application
 ### Create a development database Simulated Environment: